-The Project Site is not located in or near a Coastal Barrier Resource Systems Unit (CBRS) or Otherwise Protected Area (OPA) The closest CBRS unit, Coto, is 14 miles from the project site.
+The project site is not located in a Coastal Barrier Resource Systems Unit (CBRS) or Otherwise Protected Area (OPA).
+There are no CBRS units in Lares.
+The closest CBRS unit, Penon Brusi, is located 13 miles from the project site.